shedcollective/skeleton-app/README.md

 If you want to watch for changes in `*.scss`, `*.less` and `*.js` files then simply call `gulp` with no arguments:

     gulp

+## JSHint
+The included `.jshintrc` file contains Nails standard rules.
+Feel free to change it to your preferences and/or project needs.